GezelligCode/WinUpgrade/README.md

 - Whether a minimum of 10 GB of space is available on the endpoints, and
 - Whether the endpoint can access the source distribution folder.

 If both criteria above are met, the script initiates the download and installation of the upgrade executable on the targeted endpoint.
+When complete, the script outputs logs accordingly.

 Otherwise, the script will output logs according to the specific point of failure.